 Natural cosmetics without fragrances

 The quest for cosmetics without fragrances is becoming increasingly popular.
-On the one hand, this is because more and more people tend to have sensitive skin.
+That’s because, among other things, more and more people tend to have sensitive skin.
 Responsible for this are our increasingly poor air values, which permanently damage our skin barrier and make the skin more and more sensitive.
 Avoiding fragrances can prevent unnecessary skin irritation.
 For this, however, we have to take a step back.

 Are fragrances bad per se?

 The “fear” of fragrances is partly fuelled by the harmful potential of synthetic fragrances.
 These are suspected of damaging our organism.
-They can only be partially degraded by the body and accumulate in the body over decades.
+They can only be partially degraded and accumulate in our body over decades.
 That is why their use is banned in certified natural cosmetics.
 But even in nature, there are highly potent substances that can trigger allergies.
 The symptoms of fragrance allergies of all kinds range from contact eczema and headaches to nausea and exhaustion.

 Fragrances that must be declared